Nuclear fusion: Stars

 All of these speculations were proven correct in the following decades.

 The primary source of solar energy, and that of similar size stars, is the fusion of hydrogen to form helium (the proton–proton chain reaction), which occurs at a solar-core temperature of 14 million kelvin.
 The net result is the fusion of four protons into one alpha particle, with the release of two positrons and two neutrinos (which changes two of the protons into neutrons), and energy.
 In heavier stars, the CNO cycle and other processes are more important.
-As a star uses up a substantial fraction of its hydrogen, it begins to synthesize heavier elements.
-The heaviest elements are synthesized by fusion that occurs when a more massive star undergoes a violent supernova at the end of its life, a process known as supernova nucleosynthesis.
+As a star uses up a substantial fraction of its hydrogen, it begins to fuse heavier elements.
+In massive cores, silicon-burning is the final fusion cycle, leading to a build-up of iron and nickel nuclei.